mlflow/mlflow/ISSUE_POLICY.md

 Before filing an issue, make sure to [search for related issues](https://github.com/mlflow/mlflow/issues) and check if they address yours.

 For support (ex.
-"How do I do X?"), please refer to [Stack Overflow](https://stackoverflow.com/questions/tagged/mlflow).
+"How do I do X?"), please ask on [Stack Overflow](https://stackoverflow.com/questions/tagged/mlflow).

 Our policy is that GitHub issues are